wquc/configs/README.md

 # configs
 Configure files for commonly used tools.
+Unzip all zipped files after download.